-The 2018 Dwayne McDuffie Award for Diversity in Comics will honor five finalists following in Dwayne’s footsteps and announce the winner at a reception to be held February 16, 2017, in Long Beach, CA directly following The Comic Creator Conference.
+The 2018 Dwayne McDuffie Award for Diversity in Comics honored five finalists following in Dwayne’s footsteps and announced the winner, LEON Protector of the Playground by Jamar Nicholas.

 Mark D. Bright is a storyboard artist for commercials, television and feature films.
 Prior to his career as a storyboard artist, he was an artist for Marvel, DC, Acclaim and Milestone Media working on titles including Iron Man, Green Lantern, G.I.
 Joe, Power Man and Iron Fist and Icon.
 He is also the co-creator of Quantum and Woody.

 Jennifer de Guzman is a freelance editor, comic book marketer and 16-year veteran of the comics industry.
 She was formerly editor-in-chief at SLG Publishing, a regular columnist for Publishers Weekly, Director of PR and Marketing and Director of Book Sales for Image Comics.
 Her writing has appeared in the anthologies, Womanthology: Space, This Is a Souvenir, and, Put the Book Back on the Shelf.

 Joan Hilty is Comics Editor at Nickelodeon and editor-in-chief of Pageturner, a boutique comics/graphic novel production house.
 She was formerly a Senior Editor at DC/Vertigo and syndicated cartoonist.
 She teaches at the School of Visual Arts in NYC and the Maryland Institute College of Art.